Reading Time: 5 minutes

 The SEO report.
 It is a calling card for some agencies.
-These reports can be ornate or no-frills (everyone has their own style).
 Smart companies use APIs to compile reports without spending manual hours.
 Some rely on automatic SEO reporting tools.
 For other companies, it’s a time-intensive and considerably low-value exercise.

-At the end of the day, the SEO report can be a tool by which you can gain insights and build powerful campaigns for organic search.
-They say, “teaching is the best way to learn.”
-We often think of this as a client deliverable, or a monthly expectation to appease your boss, but an SEO report provides the opportunity to dig into your data.
-It’s a tool to enhance your existing marketing acumen.
+The SEO report should be a tool by which you can gain insights and build powerful campaigns for organic search.
+You might think of this as a client deliverable, or a monthly expectation to appease your boss, but an effective SEO report is much more than that.
+It will give you an at-a-glance overview of your performance and will allow you to spot problems and opportunities.
 It can cover everything from organic traffic, external and internal link building, social media, and more.

 For those entering the field, an SEO report is a common name given to any type of document meant to inform the viewer of their SEO status.
-It can be built by tools, humans, or a combination of both.
-Most SEO agencies provide a monthly SEO report to their clients.
-Sometimes, however, it is more of a ticking of the box than a valuable endeavor.
-It’s one thing to export data from Google Analytics and rank tracking software.
-It’s another to inquire into what should get exported.
-There’s no value in creating any kind of website report if the data can’t help you answer questions.
+But there’s no value in creating any kind of report if the data can’t help you answer questions.

 - What does the data tell me about our visitors?